jwmds23/SongPopularity/proposal.md

 `track_album_release_date`, `playlist_name`, `playlist_id`, `playlist_genre`, `playlist_subgenre`);
 - and 12 key features of each song (numeric features with different scales: `danceability`, `energy`, `key`, `loudness`, `mode`, `speechiness`, `acousticness`, `instrumentalness`, `liveness`, `valence`, `tempo`, `duration_ms`).

 The relationship between popularity and 12 key features will be the main visualization and other features will serve as the filter, allowing the user to explore more details.

-## Research questions and usage scenario
+### Research questions and usage scenario
 **Research questions**
-- what kinds of factors are highly correlated to song popularity or affects it?
+- What kinds of factors are highly correlated to song popularity and to what extent?
-- how to predict the potential popularity of a new song based on its features?
+- How to predict the potential popularity of a new song based on its features?

-**usage scenario**
+**Usage scenario**

 Will is a member of the marketing team at Spotify who wants to [investigate] the current characteristics of the stream music market on Spotify and [detect] music popularity trends to adjust marketing strategies for future music and artist selection.